-The Lorraine Project lies within the territories of Takla, Tsay Keh Dene and the Nak'azdli Whut'en Nation (Nak'azdli).
-NorthWest holds an exploration agreement to conduct mineral exploration with Tsay Keh Dene, is finalizing terms on an exploration agreement with Takla, and is currently working with Nak'azdli on establishing an exploration agreement.
+The Lorraine - Top Cat Project lies within the territories of Takla, Tsay Keh Dene and the Nak'azdli Whut'en Nation (Nak'azdli).
+NorthWest holds a joint exploration agreement to conduct mineral exploration with Takla and Tsay Keh Dene on the Top Cat claims.
+NorthWest has a separate agreement with Tsay Keh Dene on the Lorraine claims and is working with Takla to establish an exploration agreement.
+The Company is also currently working with Nak'azdli on establishing an exploration agreement.
 These agreements will frame the working relationship and provide guidance to support exploration activities which are conducted in a culturally and environmentally responsible and respectful manner.